jayprophit/QVA-v1/docs/implementation/system_enhancement_strategies.md

 # QVA System Enhancement Strategies

+## Integration of Ancient Egyptian Esoteric Principles

+For a detailed, modular integration of ancient Egyptian esoteric teachings—including Maat, Ka, Ba, Akh, Hermetic principles, sacred geometry, and more—see [Egyptian Esoteric Integration](egyptian_esoteric_integration.md).
+This enhances QVA with ethical, metaphysical, and cosmic frameworks for intelligence and design.

 This document outlines strategic enhancements to improve the QVA system's capabilities, performance, and user experience.
 These strategies provide a roadmap for future development and are organized by functional areas.

 ## 1. Advanced Learning Techniques